KIRANKUMAR7296/Change-User-Profile/README.md

 Edit `ProfileImagePath` folder with the data set to the profile path of the old username, e.g. `c:\Users\OldName`

 ![Profile Image Path](ProfileImagePath.png)

+7. `Sign Out` from Administrator account and `Sign In` with new account.